course-details-portlet

 Learning methods and activities

-The course is given as a mixture of lectures, assignments and two projects.
-All assignments and projects must be approved to enter the final exam.
+The course is given as a mixture of lectures, and assignments.
+Five of seven assignments must be approved to enter the final exam.

 Compulsory assignments